C2SM/spack-c2sm/docs/QuickStart.rst

   # e.g.
   spack spec icon @master +ocean

-An unspecfied variant (e.g. :bash:`ocean`) can be concretized to ANY of its values.
+An unspecfied variant (e.g. `ocean`) can be concretized to ANY of its values.
 Spack isn't required to use the default value when a variant is unspecified.
 The default value only serves as a tiebreaker.

 To install a package